-The dialog contains the following tabs: ▶ [LLDP] ▶ [LLDP-MED]
+- [LLDP] - [LLDP-MED]

 [LLDP]

 This tab displays the collected LLDP information for the neighboring devices.
 This information lets a network management station map the structure of the network.

 When devices both with and without an active topology discovery function are connected to a port, the topology table hides the devices without active topology discovery.